 - After the effective date of January 1, 2019, property owners who commence a new short-term rental program are required to register within 30-days.

 - Registration for your STR property is FREE.

 - All STR owners must provide a real-time contact for the property.

 - If a nuisance complaint is made, owners or designated person must contact TDA within a 45-minute window.

 - All owners, renters and vacation renters must comply with Tahoe Donner Covenants Rules.
-Owners must provide complete Covenants Rules and other documentation to STR renters and should obtain a signed Renter Rule Acknowledgement Form.
+Owners must provide complete Covenants Rules and other documentation to STR renters.
+It is also recommended to obtain a signed Renter Rule Acknowledgement Form (not required).
 To access the required documents, visit STR documents + tools.

 - STR residences must follow occupancy rules of no more than 2 people per bedroom plus 4 additional people total (children under the age of 7 are excluded from the occupancy count).

 - The number of parked vehicles shall not exceed spaces available in garages and on the driveway of the property.